 We've assisted clients with internationalization (I18N) and, simply put, it's not fun.
 The nuances of encoding, translation, and localization make it a complex process.

-If it’s done wrong, it can be incredibly embarrassing… not to mention ineffective.
-But 70% of the world’s 2.3 billion online users aren’t native English speakers Tweet This! and Every $1 spent on localization has been found to have an ROI of $25 Tweet This!, so the incentive is there for your business to go international if possible.
+If it's done wrong, it can be incredibly embarrassing… not to mention ineffective.
+But 70% of the world's 2.3 billion online users aren't native English speakers and every $1 spent on localization has been found to have an ROI of $25, so the incentive is there for your business to go international if possible.

 Email Monks has put together an infographic on going global with your email marketing strategy that provides 12 factors that impact the success of your email marketing.